PopovMP/easl/ReadMe.md

   - minimal impact on the hosting app.
   - safe.
 EASL works on own memory environment.
 It executes only predefined commands.
   - pure.
 EASL embraces the functional programming paradigm.
 No side effects.
-  - unmutable.
-All variables are unmutable by default.
+  - immutable.
+All variables are immutable by default.
   - powerful.
 It supports higher order functions, recursion, closure.